duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 ## Install the Duckietown Shell

-Install the most updated version of the Duckietown Shell, this is explained in [](#dt-shell-intro).
+Install the most updated version of the Duckietown Shell, this is explained in [the duckietown-shell README](https://github.com/duckietown/duckietown-shell/blob/master/README.md).

 If you already installed the Duckietown Shell, make sure it is updated by running